marshallflax/vision/AWS_Developer.md

 ### S3 Transfer Acceleration

-- Compatible with multi-part upload
+- Compatible with (and probably a good idea for) multi-part upload
 - Cache in edge location

 ### S3 Byte-Range Fetches